-Please click on the above link to access an overview of the whole school curriculum by year group.
+Please visit our curriculum section for an overview of the whole school curriculum by subject and year group.

 The 7 areas of study in the Early Years Foundation Stage, which lead to the achievement of the Early Learning Goals, are as follows: